hari-lr/Evaluation-of-Decision-Making/README.md

 - Run `outputs/paper/paper.qmd` to generate the PDF of the paper

 ## Statement on LLM usage
-LLMs were used for some aspects of the code, particularly in the data simulation script (00_simulate_data.R).
+LLMs were used for some aspects of the code; particularly in the data simulation script (00_simulate_data.R) and the data cleaning script (02_clean_data.R).
 The LLM used was ChatGPT.
 Receipts are available in the `inputs` folder.